Pre-Māori settlement of New Zealand theories

-Since the early 1900s the theory that Polynesians (who became the Māori) were the first ethnic group to settle in New Zealand (first proposed by Captain James Cook) has been dominant among archaeologists and anthropologists.
+Since the early 1900s it has been accepted by archaeologists and anthropologists that Polynesians (who became the Māori) were the first ethnic group to settle in New Zealand (first proposed by Captain James Cook).
 Before that time and until the 1920s, however, a small group of prominent anthropologists proposed that the Moriori people of the Chatham Islands represented a pre-Māori group of people from Melanesia, who once lived across all of New Zealand and were replaced by the Māori.
-While this idea lost favour among academics, it was widely and controversially incorporated into school textbooks during the 20th century.
-Today, such theories are widely considered to be racist, having been used to justify settler colonalism and white supremacy.
+While this claim was soon disproven by academics, it was widely incorporated into school textbooks during the 20th century, most notably in the School Journal.
+This theory has been followed by modern claims of a pre-Māori settlement of New Zealand.
+Today, such theories are considered to be pseudohistorical and negationist by scholars and historians.

-In more recent times, outside of academia a greater variety of speculation of New Zealand's first settlers has occurred.
-These ideas typically incorporate aspects of conspiracy theories as they are in opposition to the last 100 years of academic research.
-The common acceptance of these unsubstantiated theories has been used by prominent politicians and public figures to attack Māori politics and culture.
+Today, speculation about pre-Māori settlers may include conspiracy theories opposing academic research.
+Some public figures have used these theories to undermine Māori status as first settlers.